 Define your directory data path that you wanted to include in the backup like below.

 Please be mindful that both source and destination directories should end with a trailing slash.
 As per the above configuration, CYA will copy all the contents of /home/sk/Downloads/ directory and save them in /mnt/backup/sk/(assuming you already created this) directory.
 Here mybackup is the profile name.
-Save and close the file.
+Hit ESC and type :wq to save and close the file.

-Now to backup the contents of /home/sk/Downloads/ directory, you need to enter the profile name (i.e mybackup in my case) with the cya mydata command like below:
+Now let us backup the contents of /home/sk/Downloads/ directory.
+To do so, you need to enter the profile name (i.e mybackup in my case) with the cya mydata command like below:

 $ cya mydata mybackup